 Teams are allowed 5 minutes to present and 15 minutes to answer questions and discuss remarks from the Jury panel.
 The Jury Panel follows a judging process and fills out a scoresheet designed based on the competition criteria prepared by King Abdullah II for Development and Maysalward teams.
 Winners are announced annually at the Jordan Gaming Summit, organized by the Jordan Gaming Lab and the Jordan Task Force.
 The top projects are shown directly to the audience before the winners are announced.
 Projects were presented in the early years of the App Challenge in the presence of His Majesty the King of Jordan, who awarded the winning projects.

 Winning Teams will receive $5,000 each to develop a mobile gaming lab at their school.
 These non-personal awards encourage students to appreciate community service and share accomplishments with their classmates for years to come.
 In addition, the teams in the first three positions and their teachers will receive personal prizes such as smartphones or tablets.

 Post App Challenge and Support

-The Jordan Gaming Lab, which is operational in 6 cities now: Amman, Irbid, Aqaba, Karak, Zarka, and Maan, is another non-profit setups managed and funded by King Abdullah II for Development with technical operation led by Maysalward Team.
-The Jordan Gaming Lab follows up with the App Challenge students to ensure they continue their work and apps’ interest.
+The Jordan Gaming Lab, now operating in six cities including Amman, Irbid, Aqaba, Karak, Zarka, and Maan, is another non-profit project managed by King Abdullah II for Development aimed at supporting Jordanian game developers with technical support from Maysalward Team since 2011.2011.

 Google Play: https://goo.gl/C2F3ZF